arianbod/arianbod/README.md

 - 👋 Hi, I’m @arianbod
-- 👀 I’m interested in JavaScript, ReactJS, Data science
+- 👀 I’m interested in JavaScript, ReactJS, Next.js, three.js
-- 🌱 I’m currently learning big data, AI
+- 🌱 I’m currently learning Data science
 - 💞️ I’m looking to collaborate on excited new things
 - 📫 Feel free to reach me on the LinkedIn @Arianbod and arianbod[at]outlook.com